• Skip to primary navigation

 78B-6-120.
 Necessary consent to adoption or relinquishment for adoption

-(1) Except as provided in Subsection (2), consent to adoption of a child, or relinquishment of a child for adoption, is required from:
+(1) Except as provided in Subsection (2), the following persons are required to consent to an adoption of a minor child, or to relinquishment of a minor child, before an adoption of the minor child is granted:

-(a) the adoptee, if the adoptee is more than 12 years of age, unless the adoptee does not have the mental capacity to consent;
+(a) if the child adoptee is 12 years old or older, the child adoptee unless the child adoptee does not have the mental capacity to consent;

 (b) a man or woman who:

-(i) by operation of law under Section 78B-15-204, is recognized as the father or mother of the proposed adoptee, unless:
+(i) by operation of law under Section 81-5-204, is recognized as the father or mother of the proposed adoptee, unless:

-(B) the man or woman was not married to the mother of the proposed adoptee until after the mother consented to adoption, or relinquishment for adoption, of the proposed adoptee; or
+(B) the man or woman was not married to the mother of the proposed child adoptee until after the mother consented to adoption, or relinquishment for adoption, of the proposed child adoptee; or

-(ii) is the father of the adoptee by a previous legal adoption;
+(ii) is the parent of the child adoptee by a previous legal adoption;

-(d) a biological parent who has been adjudicated to be the child’s biological father by a court of competent jurisdiction prior to the mother’s execution of consent to adoption or her relinquishment of the child for adoption;
+(d) an individual who has been adjudicated to be the child adoptee’s parent by a court with jurisdiction before the birth mother’s execution of consent to adoption or the birth mother’s relinquishment of the child adoptee for adoption;

-(e) consistent with Subsection (3), a biological parent who has executed and filed a voluntary declaration of paternity with the state registrar of vital statistics within the Department of Health in accordance with Title 78B, Chapter 15, Utah Uniform Parentage Act, prior to the mother’s execution of consent to adoption or her relinquishment of the child for adoption;
+(e) consistent with Subsection (3), an individual who has executed and filed a voluntary declaration of paternity with the office in accordance with Chapter 5, Uniform Parentage Act, before the birth mother’s execution of consent to adoption or the birth mother’s relinquishment of the child adoptee for adoption;

-(f) an unmarried biological father, of an adoptee, whose consent is not required under Subsection (1)(d) or (1)(e), only if he fully and strictly complies with the requirements of Sections 78B-6-121 and 78B-6-122; and
+(f) an unmarried biological father of the child adoptee, whose consent is not required under Subsection (1)(d) or (1)(e), only if the unmarried biological father fully and strictly complies with the requirements of Section 81-13-213; and

-(b) The consent of a person described in Subsections (1)(b) through (f) is not required if the person’s parental rights relating to the adoptee have been terminated.
+(2) The consent or relinquishment of an individual described in Subsections (1)(b) through (f) is not required if the individual’s parental rights relating to the child adoptee have been terminated by a court.

 (3) For purposes of Subsection (1)(e), a voluntary declaration of paternity is considered filed when it is entered into a database that: